FGRibreau/check-build/README.md

 <img style="width:100%" src="./docs/building-house.gif"/>
 </p>

-**Check-build** - Verify that your NodeJS project follow team conventions, is well written and *secure*.
+**Check-build** - Verify that your NodeJS project follow team conventions, is well written, up to date and *secure*.

 > “Each time I start a new project/mvp/poc/module I don't want to create/edit a new grunt/gulp file or whatever hype dev use these days.